 What makes this recipe so good

-- These cookies are simple to make and are wonderful to give as a gift, make for a cookie swap, or enjoy at home.
+- This soft sugar cookie is simple to make and are wonderful to give as a gift, make for a cookie swap, or enjoy at home.

 - They have a simple vanilla flavor but can be easily adjusted to add different flavors like lemon, orange and almond.